Subsidy Tracker User Guide

 - Subsidy Summary.
 A table summarizing the number of subsidy awards and the total dollar value of those subsidies linked to the company through its units and subsidiaries.
 State and local awards are tallied separately from federal awards.
 The state/local total may be adjusted to reflect the fact that in some cases the amounts in our Megadeal entries overlap with the amounts in our entries from specific subsidy programs.

-- A table showing the top states in which those awards were given.
+- Top 5 States.
+A table showing the top states in which the company's state/local awards were given.

-- A set of links to all the individual Tracker entries associated with that company.
+- Individual Subsidy Records.
+A sortable table of links to all the individual Tracker entries associated with the company.

 Next to the parent dropdown menu is a link to a page showing the 100 companies with the largest amount of total subsidy awards.
 Below the dropdown is a link to a page detailing the extent of the parent matching we have completed so far.

-Second, there is a dropdown menu providing access to state summary pages.
-These pages give aggregate subsidy amounts awarded in the state, whether by a state or local agency; indicate the time period covered, list the 10 parent companies with the most subsidies in the state and provide a list of all the subsidy awards in the state in descending order by subsidy value.
-Next to the state summary dropdown is link to a page ranking the states by their subsidy totals.
+State Summary Pages.
+The second dropdown menu provides access to state summary pages.
+These pages show aggregate subsidy amounts awarded in the state, whether by a state or local agency; indicate the time period covered; list the 10 parent companies with the most subsidies in the state; and provide a list of all the subsidy awards in the state in descending order by subsidy value.
+Awards by federal agencies to companies located in the state are not included on these pages.